GreenTeilor/AllLabs/README.md

 # AllLabs
-All labs from all semesters
+All labs from all semesters.
+Variant 3.